timdoherty/front-end-test-driven-development-v2/README.md

 - Good test cases come from well-defined acceptance criteria
 - TDD consists of a short, repeated development cycle
 - BDD (Behavior Driven Development) style tests help to decouple the what from the how in your tests
+- Testing reducers and selectors is relatively straightforward since they're pure functions with no side effects

 ### Objective
 Now that we've designed and built our Redux state for our search bar feature, let's write a search bar component.